Welcome to the Nursing Department at Utica University!

 4. Clinical Competence: Provide safe, competent care across the life-span.

-Utica College offers several exceptional options for nursing education:
+Utica University offers several exceptional options for nursing education:

 - Traditional Bachelor of Science (BS) Nursing Program